Azure/azure-kusto-spark/docs/KustoSink.md

 * **KUSTO_STAGING_RESOURCE_AUTO_CLEANUP_TIMEOUT**:
-  'stagingResourcesAutoCleanupTimeout' - An integer number corresponding to the period in seconds after which the staging resources used for the writing operation are cleaned if they weren't cleaned gracefully at the end of the run.
+  'stagingResourcesAutoCleanupTimeout' - An integer number corresponding to the period in seconds after which the staging resources used for the writing operations are cleaned if they weren't cleaned gracefully at the end of the run.
   Default: '172000' (7 days)

 * **KUSTO_ADJUST_SCHEMA**: